John Grant is a Senior Lecturer in Sustainable Construction and Climate Change at Sheffield Hallam University.

 How to connect

 Please rate and review this episode and why not share it with someone you think might enjoy it.
-To hear more stories of people doing great things that positively impact our environment, just click subscribe in your podcast app.
+To hear more from John on environmental activism or from other fabulous guests, click subscribe/follow in your podcast app.